andrewnaeve/Full-Stack-Docker/README.md

 Apollo Server 2 has been implemented with a permissions middleware layer using GraphQL Shield.
 The schema has been modularized, with each 'feature' folder combining types and resolvers, before re-exporting and combining in schema.js.
 Because all queries and mutations are using the 'extend' feature, it is necessary to have a blank query and schema that the others extend from.

+ESM is providing ES module support until such time that Node & Node library authors have fully implemented them.

 Any request made to `/graphql` with be proxied to the Node container, and served by Apollo Server.
 Example sign-in, sign-up, and listAllUsers queries and mutations provided.
 For example:

 ```